pranavpandey/dynamic-engine/README.md

 It will not run by default to save resources.
 It should be started explicitly by calling the `setAppMonitor(isRunning)`.

+On Android L (Lollipop) or above devices, `PACKAGE_USAGE_STATS` permission must be granted for the app `package` to monitor foreground app.
+If this permission is not granted then, `onAppChange(dynamicAppInfo)` method will never be called.
+For more information on the `UsageStatsManager`, please read official documentation [here](https://developer.android.com/reference/android/app/usage/UsageStatsManager.html).

 ```java
 public class MonitorService extends DynamicEngine {